PharmGKB/PharmCAT/docs/index.md

 PharmCAT is under active development.

 ## Contact

 [Ask a Question](mailto:pharmcat@pharmgkb.org){: .btn .btn-blue .umami--click--contact } [Submit a Bug / Feature Request](https://github.com/PharmGKB/PharmCAT/issues/new){: .btn .umami--click--bug }

 ## Documentation

-[Summary of Genes and Drugs included in PharmCAT](/Genes-Drugs).
-There are detailed documents on how particular genes are handled by PharmCAT.
-See the [gene definition exceptions](methods/Gene-Definition-Exceptions) for a rundown of exceptional circumstances when analyzing particular genes.
+See [Genes & Drugs](Genes-and-Drugs) for a list of all genes and drugs supported by PharmCAT.
+We have detailed documentation in [Gene Definition Exceptions](methods/Gene-Definition-Exceptions) for genes that require special handling.

-Read [the Methods](methods) to learn how PharmCAT works, including how it [matches genotype data to allele definitions](methods/NamedAlleleMatcher-101).
+Read [the Methods](methods) to learn how PharmCAT works, including how it [matches sample data to allele definitions](methods/NamedAlleleMatcher-101) and [matches genotypes to drug recommendations](methods/Matching-Recommendations).

 ## Running PharmCAT

 [Learn how to run PharmCAT](using) and all the different components that make up the PharmCAT tool.
-Please make sure to also read and understand PharmCAT's [VCF requirements](specifications/VCF-Requirements).
+Please make sure to also read and understand PharmCAT's [VCF requirements](using/VCF-Requirements).

 ## Examples